3 Best REALLY FREE Parental Control Apps: Tested in 2024

 Be cautious with free parental control apps as they might risk your child’s privacy.
 Such apps need funds to operate, so if they’re free, they might be selling user data to advertisers.
 Given the permissions these apps get on your child’s device, there’s a lot of sensitive information at stake.

-The free parental controls on this list are great but they have their shortcomings.
-For example, Qustodio’s free plan lacks app filtering and location tracking, and FamilyKeeper’s free plan doesn’t have time restrictions or web filtering.
+The free parental controls on this list are great and very safe — they don’t sell or share data with third parties, but they have their shortcomings.
+For example, Qustodio’s free plan lacks app filtering and location tracking, and Mobicip’s doesn’t offer the social media monitoring available with the paid plan.

 Top Brands That Didn’t Make the Cut